 Economic and Environmental Impact: Agriculture, Infrastructure, and Ecosystems at Risk

 The repercussions of Europe’s summer heat extend beyond human health, affecting economies and ecosystems alike.
 Agriculture, a sector heavily dependent on predictable weather patterns, is particularly susceptible.
-Droughts and heat stress can decimate crops, reduce yields, and lead to soil degradation, threatening security and farmers’ livelihoods.
+Droughts and heat stress can decimate crops, reduce yields, and lead to soil degradation, threatening food security and farmers’ livelihoods.
 For instance, the 2018 heatwave caused a significant drop in crop production in countries like Germany, which saw a 20% decrease in grain harvest.
 Infrastructure, too, is at risk, with roads and railways buckling under the heat, and energy systems strained as the demand for cooling surges.
 Natural ecosystems are not spared either; wildfires, such as those that ravaged Greece and Sweden in recent years, are exacerbated by dry, hot conditions, leading to loss of biodiversity and habitat destruction.

 Adapting to a Hotter Future: Policies and Strategies to Mitigate Heat-Related Perils